How an Ownership Mentality Supports Cultural Transformation

 At CCL, our perspective is that leadership takes direction, alignment, and commitment (DAC).

-According to Altman, in that instance, it doesn’t matter how clear the direction and commitment are if a lack of alignment is preventing you from getting there.
+In that instance, it doesn’t matter how clear the direction and commitment are, if a lack of alignment is preventing you from getting there.

-Start With Baby Steps to Change Your Culture and Build Ownership & Accountability
+Start With Baby Steps to Build Ownership & Accountability at Your Organization

 Cultural transformation is most easily achieved through small, incremental behavioral changes.
 That’s because bold, audacious goals are often perceived as daunting and unachievable.
 They can also be viewed as overly simplistic and too broad to guide day-to-day goal achievement behaviors.